 Exploring the Marino Ballena National Park

-Offshore there is a row of small islands and submerged rocks, starting with Roca de la Viuda and followed by the famous Whale Tail, a 700 meters long sand isthmus, which at low tide can be walked between the two large bays, with a 360 ° view over the sea, the beaches, and the mountains.
+Offshore there is a row of small islands and submerged rocks, starting with Roca de la Viuda and followed by the famous Whale Tail at Punta Uvita, a 700 meters long sand isthmus, which at low tide can be walked between the two large bays, with a 360 ° view over the sea, the beaches, and the mountains.
 It is the largest coral reef on the Central America Pacific coast, forming a crescent necklace with three little islands known as The Three Sisters and Ballena (Whale) Island.
-The terraces are home to a large amount of habitat for countless marine species comprising 18 species of coral, whales, dolphins, sea turtles, fish, starfish, mollusks, crabs, sea fans and sponges, among others.
+The terraces are home to a large amount of habitat for countless marine species comprising 18 species of coral, whales and dolphins, sea turtles, fish, starfish, mollusks, crabs, sea fans and sponges, among others.

 By protecting the coral reefs and keeping our beaches and rivers healthy, we take care of a unique and rich ecosystem, with is a breeding and reproduction area for whales and many marine species.